osg-htc/docs/docs/submit/osg-flock.md

 `/etc/condor/config.d` were renamed/disabled during the upgrade.

 Note that in some older versions of the package, the Gratia config was kept in `/etc/gratia/condor/ProbeConfig`.
-The new location is `/etc/gratia/condor/ProbeConfig-OSPool`.
+The new location is `/etc/gratia/condor-ap/ProbeConfig`.

+The Open Science Pool will no longer accept GSI authentcation.
+Access points still configured with GSI, will have to be upgraded to OSG 3.6 and switched over to token authentication as described in this document.

 Configuring Reporting via Gratia
 --------------------------------
 Reporting to the OSG accounting system is done using the _Gratia_ service, which consists of multiple _probes_.
-HTCondor uses the "condor" probe, which is configured in `/etc/gratia/condor/ProbeConfig-OSPool`;
+HTCondor uses the "condor" probe, which is configured in `/etc/gratia/condor-ap/ProbeConfig`;
 we provide a recommended configuration for flocking.

-1. Fill in the value for `ProbeName` with the hostname of your access point, with the following format:

-        :::xml
-        ProbeName="condor:<HOSTNAME>"

 1. Fill in the value for `SiteName` with the Resource Name you registered in Topology (see [instructions above](#register-your-access-point-in-osg-topology)).
    For example: